 Note that if you're short of KrisFlyer miles, you can also convert Virgin Australia Velocity frequent flyer points into KrisFlyer miles.

 Singapore Airlines upgrades are all one-class – meaning economy passengers can move forward into business class, but only on flights where premium economy isn't available.

 Where premium economy is offered, you'll only be able to move from economy to premium economy: and from premium economy to business class.

-The more expensive Singapore Airlines economy fares in the Y, B and E ‘buckets’ are eligible for upgrades, now joined by M, H, W fares as well, although you’ll be staying put if booked on anything cheaper.
+The more expensive Singapore Airlines economy fares in the Y, B and E ‘buckets’ are eligible for upgrades, as are the cheaper M, H, W fares, although you’ll be staying put if booked on anything cheaper.

-On flights with premium economy, Premium Economy Flexi fares corresponding to the S and T fare letters can be upgraded to business class.
+Likewise, on flights with premium economy, both premium economy Flexi fares - corresponding to the S and T fare letters - and premium economy Standard fares - being those of the P and L fare buckets - can be upgraded to business class.